Rakesh9100/CalcDiverse/Calculators/Fraction-Calculator/README.md

 ## Description :-

-The Operational Fraction Calculator is a web-based tool that enables users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) on fractions.
+The Operational Fraction Calculator is a web-based tool that enable users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) on fractions.

 ## Tech Stacks :-